gzavo/CS_Assignment/solution_.md

 Assuming that WO refers to the amount of WO students in the netherlands:

-There is a strong correlation between the amount of students and the consumption of beer in the Netherlands, suggesting that students are a major consumer, and as their numbers increase, so will beer consumption.
+There is a strong correlation between the amount of students and the consumption of beer in the Netherlands.
+Causatality cannot be directly claimed from these numbers but with a bit of contextual knowledge we can confidently suggest that students are a major consumer of beer, and as their numbers increase, so will beer consumption.